oopsmonk/documentation/channels/1.2/tutorials/build-a-messaging-app.md

     let mut author = Author::new("MYAUTHORSECRETSTRINGAPWOQ9", encoding, PAYLOAD_BYTES, multi_branching_flag);
     ```

+    Depending on the `multi_branching_flag` here, you have to send an extra message in step 3.8 for your message to be read.
     For more information about creating an author, see [Creating a new channel](../guides/creating-a-new-channel.md).

     :::danger:Do not share the secret string